 There are five graded quizzes.
-Quizzes consist of a combination of choose multiple, multiple choice, matching, and short written answer questions.
+Quizzes consist of a combination of choose multiple, multiple choice, matching, and short written-answer questions.
 Quizzes are taken online on your own time using the course Blackboard site.
-They will be available for approximately one week up to the due date to complete the quiz.
+They will be available for approximately one week up to the due date.
 Students will have one opportunity to take the quiz at a time of their choosing during that week.
-The results for your quiz will be released as soon as possible after the quiz due date.
+The results for your quiz will be released as soon as possible but no later than the following Sunday.
 When the quiz results are released, you will be able to see the questions and your answers.
 Since students have a week to take quizzes, they should be completed by the due date.
 Quizzes may be taken after the results have been released, with the pre-approval of your facilitator or the professor.
 Scores for quizzes completed late without extenuating circumstances will be penalized ten percent.